aws-samples/aws-rapid-prototyping-with-python/README.md

 ## AWS Rapid Prototyping with Python

 This is a project to experience application development on AWS with the actual minimal implementations!
+It contains:
+- Basic 3-tiers serverlss WEB application which depends on:
+  - Amazon API Gateway
+  - AWS Lambda
+  - Amazon DynamoDB
+- Unit tests

 ## Try it out on your local machine